dvrpc/bus-pattern-analysis/README.md

 ## Reviewing pattern analysis output

 ### matrix_mapped.shp

-MISSING TEXT HERE
+The second code produces a shapefile that allows mapping the abnormal pattern results.
+To do so, open the file using GIS software, such as ArcGIS Pro.
+In ArcGIS Pro, you can then add a definition query to the layer to present only the abnormal segments (all or from a specific time of day; modify the statement as needed).
+It is useful to add SEPTA's stop points shapefile to this map to see (and possibly label) the specific route's stops.
+This map can be used to select points for direct observations for the corridor study.

 ![ArcGIS Pro query](images/arcgis_query_image.JPG)

 ### flagged_matrix.csv
 In addition to the shapefile, you can review the flagged chart without GIS software using this file.
-The table is structured like this:

 | stops_id | early_am | am_rush | midday | pm_rush | evening | early_am_t | am_rush_t | midday_t | pm_rush_t | evening_t |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | 001_to_002 | pattern | pattern | pattern | pattern | pattern | FALSE | TRUE | TRUE | FALSE | FALSE |

-Columns two to six provide the speed pattern of a specific segment thrughout the day.
+Columns two to six of the output table provide the speed pattern of a specific segment throughout the day.
 The last five columns indicate if the team flagged one or more of the time intervals as abnormal.
-The file allows filtering of abnormal patterns/segments and conditional formatting of result if needed.
+The file allows for filtering abnormal segments and conditional formatting of results if needed.

 ## Contributing